josema88/jmordonez-site/content/about.md

 slug = "about"
 +++

-I'm Jose and I'm from Guatemala 🇬🇹, I'm techie 💻 and I love soccer ⚽️, travel 🗺🛩 and enjoy time with my family and friends ☕️🍺🌮🍕.
+Hey I'm Jose and I'm from Guatemala 🇬🇹, I'm techie 💻 and I love soccer ⚽️, travel 🗺🛩 and enjoy time with my family and friends ☕️🍺🌮🍕.

 I'm currently working as a Software Engineer.
 My skills are mainly on backend (Java,C#) I <3 DevOps.
 I co-founded [LaserAnts](https://www.laserants.com/).